kris1803/githubexplorer/README.md

 8. Added some UI component styling library or created common style
 9. Custom hooks for common logic in screen
 10. Run CI on commit (eslint, prettier, typescript, tests...)
+11. Put e2e test runner Maestro in Docker as in their docs

 ## Scalability architecture